IQSS/IQSS.emacs/README.md

 This should be easy, and hopefully it is!

+Note that we use a heuristic to decide whether to install language support (e.g., for *R* or *Scala* etc.).
+If the corresponding program is in your `PATH` Emacs support will be installed.
+For example, if `R` is in your `PATH` the *ESS* package will be installed.

 Aliases have been created for starting R, python, haskell, and terminals.
 For example, to start python just type `M-x python <ret>`.